-This program prepares future elementary and secondary school administrators (Principals, Assistant Principals, Deans and Department Chairs) who are highly qualified to hold leadership positions in K-12 schools.
+Endorsement - This program prepares future elementary and secondary school administrators (Principals, Assistant Principals, Deans and Department Chairs) who are highly qualified to hold leadership positions in K-12 schools.
 The program was designed to provide a rigorous set of experiences to develop the knowledge, skills, dispositions, and competencies needed by educational leaders at the local and state level.
-The UIS principal preparation program has been approved by the Illinois State Board of Education.1
+The UIS principal preparation program is approved by the Illinois State Board of Education.1

-A passing grade in an EDL course is considered to be B or above.
-A failing grade is given for work below that level.
-A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition is on file in the Office of Records and Registration.
+Passing at the graduate level is considered a B or higher.
+A maximum of 8 hours of C (2.0) is applicable, provided that a minimum GPA of 3.0 is reached at the time of program completion and an approved student petition is on file in the Office of Records and Registration.
+Grades of C- or lower are not accepted.

 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.